-Whether fiction or nonfiction, Justin Murphy explores many themes in his work, including probing into the darkness of pure evil and exploring obscure figures often forgotten in entertainment, such as Gene L. Coon, an ex-marine, pharmacist, journalist, and the unsung hero of the original Star Trek franchise.
+Whether fiction or nonfiction, Justin Murphy explores many themes in his work, including probing into the darkness of pure evil and exploring obscure figures often forgotten in entertainment.
+Today he returns to tell us about his latest unsung hero, Jack Kirby.
 Learn more about Justin and his books at his Facebook Author Page.

 Like the first release of my Unsung Hero series covering the life and career of forgotten Star Trek writer Gene L. Coon, another installment focuses on Marvel co-creator Jack Kirby.
 Stan Lee spent decades promoting himself as the face of the comic book publisher, later to be a Disney owned Film and TV juggernaut.
 Yet Kirby was the workhorse who developed most of these beloved characters, based on Lee’s initial concepts.

 His first well known creation on the brink of World War II resulted in a patriotic hero named Captain America.
 Published by Marvel’s earliest forerunner, Timely Comics.
 Co-created with Joe Simon, the superhero openly fought Nazis, including the villain Red Skull.
 It sold one million copies and paved the way for the two creators to have much success writing and drawing comics well into the 1950s.

 Kirby drew and developed characters for Marvel and its then more well-known competitor, DC Comics.
 In fact, some instances of work for the former outlet were retools of titles he worked on at the latter.
 Such examples would include creating different interpretations of Thor for both publishers.
 Along with redressing DC’s Challengers of The Unknown as Marvel’s The Fantastic Four.